Data in Action – Small Data is King in Water Sustainability

 - Land ownership

-These factors are assembled into a single water security score, as well as a water risk dashboard and other reports.
-As a result, for any given parcel in California, you can now assess the complete water risk situation – water rights status, groundwater availability, supply variability, crop requirements, historical situation and trends.
+These factors are assembled into a Water Security Platforom.
+As a result, for any given parcel in California, you can now assess the complete water risk situation – water rights status, groundwater availability, supply variability, crop requirements, historical situation, and trends.
 What might once have taken hours now takes a few moments.

 That’s the “small data” part.
 Now let’s think about the “enormous scale” part – the “big data”.
 First, it becomes possible to build a water risk position “bottom-up”, by aggregating the picture for multiple parcels.
 This applies to portfolios or collections of parcels selected by any combination of ownership, location, crop type, and so on.
 It also applies to the state as a whole – an aggregated California-wide picture of water risk.
 Going further, AQUAOSO is now, as stated, commencing operations “bottom-up” in Oregon and Washington, and will be able to expand into other states thereafter.
 This of course opens the scale aperture to providing aggregated pictures to the whole of the Western United States, and eventually beyond.

-To conclude – AQUAOSO represents a compelling example of the dynamics of big data and how it really adds value through “drilling down” to ever greater levels of granularity, before aggregating back up to larger scale insights.
-Take a look at our Water Security Platform, the industries we work with and the regions we serve.
+AQUAOSO represents a compelling example of the dynamics of big data and how it really adds value through “drilling down” to ever greater levels of granularity, before aggregating back up to larger scale insights.
+Take a look at AQUAOSO’s Water Security Platform, the industries they work with, and the regions they serve.